arjunnlp/NLP-papers-tools-discussion/README.md

 ```
 from numba import jit, int32

+# a 4-letter magick word that will make any function that
+# takes 20-30 seconds finish in 5 or so!

+@njit
+def function0(a, b):
+    # your loop
+    return result

 # we declare return value and types, turn off jit compiler
 # and go directly for binary (making it harder to debug
 # but SO much faster.
 Finally all vector ops will be
 # distributed between cores if your CPU

-@njit
-def function0(a, b):
-    # your loop
-    return result

 @jit(int32(int32, int32), nopython=true, parallel=true)
 def function(a, b):